 Outdoor rabbit enclosure

 - Can be put in a run for exercise.

 - Exposed to outdoor animals such as foxes and birds.

 An outdoor hutch must be secure and waterproof.
 It should also be in a shady spot that's cool for the summer, but can be protected from wind and rain in winter.

-It needs to be fully enclosed so that your pet can’t escape and it is necessary to install a fly screen.The fly screen netting must be small enough to prevent mosquitos and flies from entering into the hutch.
-Mosquitos spread a deadly disease called Myxomatosis and flies cause ‘flystrike’.
-This is where flies enter and lay eggs on a rabbit, which turn into maggots.
+It needs to be fully enclosed so that your pet can’t escape.
+Ideally you should install a fly wire screen small enough to prevent mosquitos and flies from entering into the hutch.
+Mosquitos have the ability to spread disease and cause a world of pain for your pet.

 Both indoor and outdoor rabbit enclosures must be large enough for your rabbit to stretch out in all directions.
 A suggested minimum size is 6ft x 2ft x 2ft however can be smaller providing that your rabbit gets plenty of daily exercise outside of the hutch.